apigee/maven-jenkins-ci-demo/README.md

 go get github.com/googlecodelabs/tools/claat
 ```

 You can then use the following commands to generate and serve the docs locally.
+This creates an index.html file based on the markdown specified.

 ```
 claat export -o docs/codelabs docs/docs.md